-Inventory is stated at the lower of cost or net realizable value.
-Cost includes amounts related to materials, labor and overhead.
+Inventory is stated at the lower of cost or net realizable value on a first-in, first-out basis.
+Cost includes amounts related to materials, internal labor, costs of external manufacturing, and allocable depreciation of manufacturing facilities, equipment and overhead.
 Net realizable value is the estimated selling price in the ordinary course of business less reasonably predictable costs of completion, disposal and transportation.
+Inventories Inventorable costs incurred, such as manufacturing costs incurred prior to regulatory approval that did not qualify for capitalization and clinical manufacturing costs, are expensed as incurred as research and development expenses.

+Upon the recent approval of the BLA of AmtagviTM, the Company began capitalizing inventory and manufacturing costs for the commercial manufacturing of AmtagviTM qualified for capitalization.
+Additionally, inventory that initially qualifies for capitalization but that may ultimately be used for the production of clinical drug product or utilized in research and development programs is expensed as research and development expense when it has been designated for the manufacture of clinical drug product or use in research and development activities.

-Inventories presented in the Condensed Consolidated Balance Sheet, condensed consolidated balance sheet as of June 30, 2023 September 30, 2023 pertain solely to Proleukin® and include a step-up of the fair value of inventories as a result of the acquisition of the worldwide rights to Proleukin®.
-Inventoriable costs incurred such as manufacturing costs for the Company's product candidates, including lifileucel, are expensed as incurred as research and development expenses prior to regulatory approval.
-If and when regulatory approval of a product is obtained and the approved product is commercially launched, the Company will begin capitalizing manufacturing costs related to the approved product into inventory.
+Proleukin® inventories presented in the condensed consolidated balance sheet as of September 30, 2023 pertain solely to Proleukin® and March 31, 2024 include a step-up of the fair value of inventories as a result of the acquisition of the worldwide rights to Proleukin® Proleukin®.
+Inventorable costs incurred

+The Company periodically reviews inventory for excess and obsolescence, considering factors such as manufacturing costs for its most recent sales forecast compared to quantities on hand and expiration date of the product and materials.
+The Company writes-down its inventory that is obsolete or otherwise unmarketable to its estimated net realizable value in the period in which the impairment is first identified.
+Any such adjustments are included as a component of cost of sales within the Company's product candidates, including lifileucel, are expensed as incurred as research condensed consolidated statements of operations and development expenses prior to regulatory approval.
+If and when regulatory approval of a product is obtained and the approved product is commercially launched, the Company will begin capitalizing manufacturing costs related to the approved product into inventory comprehensive loss.

 Cost of sales includes the cost of Proleukin® inventories and other costs that are directly associated with the purchase and sales of Proleukin®.
-In addition, amortization expense for the fair value step up of Proleukin® inventories and the acquired intangible assets related to the developed technology are included in Cost of Sales.
+In addition, amortization expense for the fair value step up step-up of Proleukin® Proleukin® inventories and the acquired intangible assets related to the developed technology and intellectual property intangible assets, as well as period costs associated with excess overhead and manufacturing costs of AmtagviTM incurred during a ramp-up period, are included in Cost of Sales in the Company's condensed consolidated statement of operations.